LineaLabs/lineapy/README.md

 We are working towards a number of other features and have [created issues to describe some of them in Github, tagged with `User Story`](https://github.com/LineaLabs/lineapy/labels/User%20Story), which include:

 - Automatic creation of [Airflow DAGs](https://github.com/LineaLabs/lineapy/issues/236) (and related systems) from Linea artifacts
-- Metadata search e.g. "Find all charts that use this column from this table" (see issues on analyzing data sources](https://github.com/LineaLabs/lineapy/issues/22) and [SQL](https://github.com/LineaLabs/lineapy/issues/272))
+- Metadata search e.g. "Find all charts that use this column from this table" [see issues on analyzing data sources](https://github.com/LineaLabs/lineapy/issues/22) and [analyzing SQL](https://github.com/LineaLabs/lineapy/issues/272))
 - Hosted storage of Linea artifacts

 If you have any feedback for us, please get in touch!
 We welcome feedback on Github, either by commenting on existing issues or creating new ones.
 You can also find us on [Twitter](https://twitter.com/linealabs) and [Slack](https://lineacommunity.slack.com/)!